rbgirshick/dp-dpm/README.md

         Year      = {2015}
     }

-It implements Latent SVM training of deformable part models (DPMs) on top of deep feature pyramids.

 ### License

-Deep Pyramid DPM is released under the simplified BSD license (refer to the LICENSE file for details).
+Deep Pyramid DPM is released under the MIT License (refer to the LICENSE file for details).
+Substantial parts of the code come from [DPMv5](https://github.com/rbgirshick/voc-dpm), which is also under the MIT License (see COPYING.DPMv5 for details).

 ### Requirements: software

-1. Requirements for `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))
+1. Requirements for `Caffe` and `matcaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))

   You can download my [Makefile.config](http://www.cs.berkeley.edu/~rbg/dp-dpm-data/Makefile.config) for reference.
 2. MATLAB (tested on R2014a)